adamgoucher/my-oredev-2016-sessions/Laravel and AWS/02 - Keys.md

 - Change the state of the previous access key to inactive.
 - Validate that your applications are still working as expected.
 - Delete the inactive access key.

+Note: AWS doesn't suggest how often you rotate keys.
+Its up to you to assess your risks and set it accordingly.